rodneyshupe/Cookbook/Recipes/Sauces/Ssamjang.rst

 - 1/2 tablespoons honey
 - 2 teaspoons toasted sesame seeds
 - 1/2 teaspoon minced garlic
-- 1 tablespoon onion, chopped
+- 1 tablespoon green onion, green parts chopped
 - 2 tablespoons walnuts or your choice of nuts - this will add more nutty flavour and creamier texture (optional)

 Directions